 Still not convinced?
 Dr. Anne Steinemann, formerly a professor of Civil and Environmental Engineering and Public Affairs at the University of Washington, has recently published important research documenting the presence of a large number of toxic chemicals in widely used fragranced products, including detergents, fabric softeners, dryer sheets, air fresheners, disinfectants, cleaning products, shampoos, and other household and personal-care products.

-I am particularly interested in the topic of Multiple Chemical Sensitivities because I have this “invisible” disability.
+The topic of Multiple Chemical Sensitivities is important to me, because I have this “invisible” disability.
 I’m especially sensitive to fragrances and it’s amazing how frequently I am unable to enjoy my life in such basic and essential areas as employment, education, and securing goods and services.
 Decision makers are not the only ones unaware of barriers to people with a chemical and environmental disability, so I feel compelled to make the rest of you aware of how your inadvertent choices can have a significant negative impact on those around you.

 If exposed to fragrances, I experience, progressively, a burning in my mouth ⇒ shooting pains through my head ⇒ increased histamine activity in my eyes, nose and throat ⇒ difficulty in breathing due to closure of my throat ⇒ coughing ⇒ heaving in my lungs ⇒ loss of my voice ⇒ disorientation and dizziness ⇒ inability to think.
 After 20 minutes of strong continuous exposure, I pass out…as in unconscious.
 Even brief exposure to fragrances requires nearly an hour of recovery, and longer exposure can require up to a full day.
 You can only imagine what this does to my brain and thinking processes!